Chair

 Roisin Donnelly

 Roisin specialises in Historic Building Conservation, becoming an RIBA Accredited Specialist Conservation Architect in 2011.
 She is a former SPAB Scholar and has served on the Ulster Architectural Heritage and the RSUA Conservation Committees.
 Her expertise includes restoration and re-use of historic buildings as well as development proposals for significant or sensitive locations.
-With over 20 years experience delivering projects in commercial practice, Roisin has now taken up a position with the National Trust as Project Manager responsible for Visitor and Commercial Growth across the region.
+She is currently a Project Manager with the National Trust responsible for Visitor and Commercial Growth across the region.
+As secretary of a local Regeneration Forum, she contributes to its management, governance and strategic direction.

 Expert Advisors